.....a new approach to designing services: transforming local systems with TEC in mind.

 About the Transforming Local Systems Pathfinder Programme

-• The Transforming Local Systems Pathfinder Programme is adopting the Scottish Approach to Service Design (SAtSD).
+• The Transforming Local Systems Pathfinder Programme adopted the Scottish Approach to Service Design (SAtSD).

-• Its aim is to help local partnerships to design preventative and (where appropriate) digitally enabled services and supports and self management approaches with and for citizens.
+• Its aim was to help local partnerships to design preventative and (where appropriate) digitally enabled services and supports and self management approaches with and for citizens.

 • Four Pathfinder areas were selected to participate in a three-year programme from April 2019 to test this design-led approach in relation to an important aspect of system transformation across their health and social care partnerships.

-• Each Pathfinder is working with a different grouping of citizens, including their families, carers and staff.
-They are working as a partnership across local authority, NHS, third and independent sector agencies.
+• Each Pathfinder worked with a different grouping of citizens, including their families, carers and staff.
+They worked as a partnership across local authority, NHS, third and independent sector agencies.

-The Pathfinder Programme is being delivered as a collaboration between the Scottish Government’s Digital Health and Care Directorate through the TEC Programme, Healthcare Improvement Scotland’s ihub, the Office of the Chief Designer, Scottish Government Mental Health & Social Care Directorate and the Digital Office for Local Government.
+The Pathfinder Programme was delivered as a collaboration between the Scottish Government’s Digital Health and Care Directorate through the TEC Programme, Healthcare Improvement Scotland’s ihub, the Office of the Chief Designer, Scottish Government Mental Health & Social Care Directorate and the Digital Office for Local Government.

 The four Pathfinders are named below along with their named partners in other areas which are listed with further information about each Pathfinder project.

 Aberdeen City (Named Partner - Western Isles/Na h-Eilean Siar.: